peterhinch/micropython-async/TUTORIAL.md

 # Application of uasyncio to hardware interfaces

-This document is a "work in progress" as I learn the content myself and will be subject to substantial revision.
-At this juncture it will contain errors.
+This document is a "work in progress" as I learn the content myself.
+Further at the time of writing uasyncio is itself under development.
+It is likely that these notes may contain errors; they will be subject to substantial revision.

+For those unfamiliar with asynchronous programming there is an introduction in section 7 below.

 The MicroPython uasyncio library comprises a subset of Python's asyncio library designed for use on microcontrollers.
 As such it has a small RAM footprint and fast context switching.
 This document describes its use with a focus on interfacing hardware devices.
+Its other major application area is in network
+programming: many guides to this may be found online.

 # 1. Installation of uasyncio